How to Protect Nesting Birds During Spring Yard Cleanup

 - A few standing dead stems

-Keep pets in check
+Keep pets under control

-Outdoor cats are a major threat to nesting birds and fledglings.
-Even a short roam through a yard can be enough to disturb or kill young birds on the ground.
 If your cat goes outside, supervise it closely or keep it indoors during peak nesting season.
-Dogs should also be kept away from shrub edges, brush piles, and any area where birds appear to be nesting.
+Dogs should also be kept away from shrub edges, brush piles, and any area where birds appear to be active.
+A dog that charges through cover can flush birds repeatedly and cause unnecessary stress.

-Limit loud disturbance
+Limit loud or repeated noise

 Avoid pesticides when possible